-The theory of relativity, or simply relativity , generally encompasses two theories of Albert Einstein: special relativity and general relativity. [ 1 ] (The word relativity can also be used in the context of an older theory, that of Galilean invariance.)
+The theory of relativity, or simply relativity in physics, usually encompasses two theories by Albert Einstein: special relativity and general relativity.
+(The word relativity can also be used in the context of an older theory, that of Galilean invariance.)
 Concepts introduced by the theories of relativity include: Measurements of various quantities are relative to the velocities of observers.
 In particular, space and time can dilate.Spacetime: space and time should be considered together and in relation to each other.The speed of light is nonetheless invariant, the same for all observers.
 The term "theory of relativity" was based on the expression "relative theory" (German: Relativtheorie) used by Max Planck in 1906, who emphasized how the theory uses the principle of relativity.

 Typical aerodynamic teardrop shape, assuming a viscous medium passing from left to right, the diagram shows the pressure distribution as the thickness of the black line and shows the velocity in the boundary layer as the violet triangles.
 The green vortex generators prompt the transition to turbulent flow and prevent back-flow also called flow separation from the high pressure region in the back.
 The surface in front is as smooth as possible or even employs shark like skin, as any turbulence here will reduce the energy of the airflow.
 The truncation on the right, known as a Kammback, also prevents back flow from the high pressure region in the back across the spoilers to the convergent part.
 In physics, fluid dynamics is a subdiscipline of fluid mechanics that deals with fluid flow—the natural science of fluids (liquids and gases) in motion.
 Fluid dynamics